 - Sift the flour, baking powder and salt into a separate bowl.

 - Combine the milk and the vanilla extract in another bowl.
-Add one-third of the flour mixture and one-third of the milk mixture to the flour mixture and beat well.
+Add one-third of the flour mixture and one-third of the milk mixture to the sugar mixture and beat well.
 Repeat this process twice more until everything has been added.
 Turn the mixture up to high speed and beat until the mixture is light and fluffy.
 Turn the mixer down to low speed, pour in the melted butter and beat until well incorporated.

 - Pour the mixture into a prepared loaf tin and bake in the preheated oven for about 80 - 90 minutes, or until golden brown and cooked through.